 - All verification and day-of-collection testing is to occur in the donor’s country of origin wherever feasible.
 The US continues to mandate the use of buccal swabs instead of blood for HLA verification; as do other countries as circumstances require.
 The following lists the standard ‘day of collection’ test requests which will be made for international apheresis collections:

 - ABO group and antibody screen

 - Red blood cell phenotype

 - CD34 enumeration

 - Microbial testing

 ABMDR has some arrangements in place to support the transport of fresh cells within Australia.
-For those wishing to arrange their own transport, several states and territories have their own border requirements.
-Couriers must check local requirements before travel – known websites are:
+For those wishing to arrange their own transport, several states have their own border requirements.
+Couriers must check local requirements before travel to NSW QLD WA TAS SA.